-Nitrogen availability will decrease β through a reduction in costs of nitrogen acquisition, while soil moisture will increase β through a reduction in costs of water acquisition.
-N-fixing species and C4 species were each expected to have decreased β.
+Nitrogen availability will decrease β as a result of a reduction in costs of nitrogen acquisition, while soil moisture will increase β as a result of a reduction in costs of water acquisition.
+The ability to form symbiotic associations with N-fixing bacteria and presence of the C4 photosynthetic pathway were each expected to decrease β.